Jelly MDHV

 Motorcycle accidents can lead to many types of injuries that could require the help of a lawyer to ensure that victims get appropriate compensation.

 A brain injury can cause many issues, including memory loss, confusion, impaired cognitive skills, and emotional outbursts.
-Brain injuries are extremely serious because they may last for life.
+Brain injuries are severe because they may last for life.

 Road rash is common in motorcycle accidents when riders are not wearing protective pants.
 It is important to wear protective gear so that you can avoid road rash or other injuries.
 If your protective gear is not strong enough, being dragged on the road can also lead to road rash.
 In minor forms, road rash can heal.
 But in severe cases, it can cause permanent scarring.